Pivot-RP provides multiple ways of searching for funding opportunities:

 - Funding Type – Return only opportunities matching one or more funding types.

 - Keyword – Return only opportunities that match one or more keywords (topics).
-Keywords are manually added to each funding opportunity by Pivot's editorial team.
+Keywords are manually added to each funding opportunity by Pivot-RP's editorial team.
 As a result, selecting opportunities matching a keyword is likely to return more relevant results than using text.

 Enter part of a keyword in the text box and select the matching keyword from the dropdown list.
 You can select multiple keywords.
 In addition, you can click browse to browse for keywords.
 Returned opportunities match all keywords you select.